 headerheader

-Munich Universities of Applied Sciences: A guide for international students
+Munich Universities of Applied Sciences: A Complete Guide for International Students

-Bavaria's capital is more than just the two world-famous top universities LMU (Ludwig Maximilian University of Munich) and TUM (Technical University of Munich): Discover with us 10 universities of applied sciences in the Munich Metropolitan Region.
+Bavaria’s capital is home to more than just LMU and TUM: Explore 10 universities of applied sciences in the Munich Metropolitan Region.

-Munich is much more than the city which hosts Oktoberfest, the world famous folk fest in Germany which attracts millions of visitors from around the globe.
-Munich has a very rich history, beautiful architecture, and is also known for its unique Bavarian culture.
-Located in the south of Germany, close to the Austrian border, tourists flock to the city to enjoy scenic hiking in the summer and beautiful snow-covered skiing regions in the winter.
-It’s no wonder that Munich (München in German) attracts many international students!
+Munich is much more than the host of Oktoberfest, the world-renowned festival that draws millions of visitors each year.
+With its rich history, stunning architecture, and unique Bavarian culture, Munich offers much to explore.
+Situated in the south of Germany, near the Austrian border, the city is a popular destination for outdoor enthusiasts, offering scenic hikes in the summer and snow-covered ski regions in the winter.
+It’s no surprise that Munich (München in German) is a favorite among international students!

 In addition to its rich culture, Munich is also home to more than 10 universities which have more than 150 English-taught degree programs available to international students.
 Using our StudyFinder, students are able to customize their search results so they can view all of the relevant study programs for them!